Tamatimtam/Lokatech-Greenhouse-Monitoring/profile-documentation.md

 #### How It Works
 1. User navigates to the Profile page
-2. The system displays current profile information from the session
+2. The system displays current profile information (name, email, default avatar) from the session
 3. User can edit their display name by clicking "Informasi Profil"
 4. Changes are saved to Firebase and reflected immediately in the UI